 22 January, 2024

-A soldier injured near the city of Bakhmut, lies in a field hospital set up in an underground winery.
+A Ukrainian man from the Luhansk region – conscripted to fight for Russian-backed separatist forces, which then merged with the Russian army – lies injured in a field hospital set up in an underground winery near Bakhmut, Donbas, Ukraine.
 His left leg and arm were later amputated.
-Donbas, Ukraine.

 Are you a photographer and/or passionate about press freedom?
 Sign up for our newsletter to stay updated on our annual contest and to hear about exhibitions near you.